fikayo-sanni/ductape-docs/docs/import.md

 ![Setup Auth](/img/auths.png)

 You’ve now added and configured your Paystack app in Ductape!
-Continue to set up resources, connect to products, and automate workflows as needed.
+Continue to set up resources, connect to products, and automate features as needed.